MicrosoftDocs/cpp-docs/docs/standard-library/bitset-class.md

 ### <a name="all"></a> `all`

-Tests all of the bits in this bitset to determine if they are all set to true.
+Tests all of the bits in this bitset to determine if they're all set to true.

 ```cpp
 bool all() const;